-These pages provide information about the changes the government has brought in to support people who are already claiming benefits, need to claim benefits, or are at risk of losing their job as a result of coronavirus.
+These pages provide information about the changes the government has brought in to support people who are already claiming benefits, need to claim benefits, or are at risk of losing their job.
 Use the links at the top of this page to find the information you need about Universal Credit and other benefits.

 In return for receiving Universal Credit you will need to do certain things.
 If you are able to prepare or look for work, this will include attending appointments with your work coach.

 At the moment these could be by phone or safely in our Jobcentres and we’re starting to offer video calls too.